pynvme/pynvme/doc/features.rst

                logging.info("temperature: %0.2f degreeC" % k2c(ktemp))
                time.sleep(1)

-However, pynvme does not support power_cycle or reset when IOWorkers are working.
-We have to close ioworkers first.
+Scripts can also make a reset or power operation when iowrokers are active.
+But before these kinds of operations, scripts need to wait for seconds before ioworkers are started.
+In these way, we can inject abnormal events into the IO workload like dirty power cycle.

 .. code-block:: python

    def test_power_cycle_dirty(nvme0n1, subsystem):
        with nvme0n1.ioworker(io_size=256, lba_align=256,
                              lba_random=False, qdepth=64,
-                             read_percentage=0, time=5):
+                             read_percentage=0, time=30):
-           pass
+           time.sleep(10)
            subsystem.power_cycle()

+Performance
+^^^^^^^^^^^

-The performance of `IOWorker` is super high and super consistent.
+The performance of `IOWorker` is super high and super consistent because pynvme is an user-space driver.
 We can use it extensively in performance tests and stress tests.
 For example, we can get the 4K read IOPS in the following script.

 .. code-block:: python